Lithuanian nobility: Formation of the noble estate

 As the privileges and political importance of the nobility grew and the burdens and freedoms of the peasantry were reduced, these linguistic differences began to gain importance.
 Around the beginning of the 16th century, groups of boyars spared no effort to prove their noble status.
 The grand ducal council resolved that nobility had to be attested by the testimony of two neighbours, of undoubtedly noble lineage, saying that the applicant's family had been "boyars and shliakhta through the ages".
 Another opportunity to prove nobility were the military musterings, the first one organised in 1528, where a register of those capable to fight was prepared.
-Listening in such a register was legal proof of nobility.
+A listing in such a register was legal proof of nobility.

 Emergence of a magnate elite

 Initially, a group distinguished by prestige were the princely families, which members bore the title of knyaz.
 These were mostly, at least according to tradition, the descendants of the dynasties who accepted the authority of Gediminids.
-However, only those who owned land in Lithuania proper, who was of Lithuanian origin and who had accepted Catholicism in 1386, had any influence on central state policy.
+However, only those who owned land in Lithuania proper, who were of Lithuanian origin and who had accepted Catholicism in 1386, had any influence on central state policy.
 The Ruthenian princes had influence only on the local situation in their lands.
 They varied considerably in terms of wealth and importance, some of them wielding huge estates, while others possessed their land on service tenure from the grand duke or another prince (so-called 'service princes' - князя слчжбовiе).
 The most powerful princes retained almost total power in their lands, recognising the supremacy of the grand dukes.
 Vytautas began a policy of limiting the power of the princes and incorporating their appanages into the domain.
 Many princes died in civil wars after his death.
 Many appanages, lying in the east, were lost to Moscow in the course of wars in the 15th and 16th centuries.
 Some families became extinct, and with the restriction of the circle of inheritance, their estates were incorporated into the grand-ducal domain.
 In 1499 Alexander regulated the legal system of the few remaining appanages, the magnates ruling them were given the full ius ducale.
 This was of little political significance since the princes as a political class were of little importance.

 Regarding Lithuania proper, not counting descendants of Gediminas seven princely families are known: Borowski, Dowgowd, Giedraitis/Giedrojć, Jamontowicz, Holshansky, Sudemund, Świrski.
 They also used the title knyaz, which is probably a rendering of the Lithuanian kunigas, which in pagan times probably belonged to every person of noble status.
 It is not clear whether they owed their princely dignity to their former status as sovereigns or to their connection and affinity with the ruling family established in the 14th century (this is confirmed at least for the Gedraitis and Holshanskys).